Amanda-Ruzza/rag-pdf-mongodb-local/README.md

-# Local Machine GenAI Chatbot application with Streamlit, MongoDB Atlas, Langchain and OpenAI
+# :computer: Local Machine GenAI Chatbot  application with Streamlit, MongoDB Atlas, Langchain and OpenAI

 ---
+<span style="color:darkblue">*version = 1.0.0*</span>

 This Python Retrieval-Augmented Generation (RAG) application is able to read multiple PDFs - up to 200MB at a time - and answer questions based on the information in those PDFs.
 In simpler terms, it can find relevant information from the PDFs and use that information to answer your questions.

-It was developed locally for future Cloud Deployment - in AWS and GCP - using Serverless Containers.
+It was developed locally for future Cloud Deployment :cloud: - in AWS and GCP - using Serverless Containers.
 Application stack:

 * **Streamlit** - Front End
 * **OpenAi** - LLM/Foundation Model